MatthiasStudies/projektarbeit-go-generics/README.md

 	PrintValue(42)          // Type parameter T is inferred as int PrintValue("Hello")     // Type parameter T is inferred as string
 	```
 - At compile time, Go uses **Monomorphization** to generate type specific versions of generic functions/types for each unique set of type arguments used in the code.
 This ensures that there is no runtime overhead associated with using generics.
+This will however lead to larger binary sizes if many different type arguments are used.

 ## Go Generics Limitations
 - Methods cannot have their own type parameters; only the type they are defined on (receiver) can have type parameters.